-Interviews usually have different phases and throughout these the interviewer covers different aspects of your life that they considers relevant for the position you are applying for.
+Interviews usually have different phases and throughout these, the interviewer covers different aspects of your life that they consider relevant for the position you are applying for.

 When it comes to your background, some of the main questions you’ll probably hear are:

 A licenciado universitario is someone who went to university and finished an undergraduate/bachelors degree.
 If you are a licenciado universitario, then your answer should be: “Sí, soy licenciado/a en….” and add the name of the degree you studied.

 A diplomatura is shorter than a licenciatura.
 If this is what you studied, then you should say “Sí, tengo un diplomado en…”

 A master’s degree is the first level of graduate study.
 Imagine that you are “licenciado en derecho”, and then you decide to do a master’s degree in “derecho judicial”, then your answer should be: “Sí, tengo un máster en derecho judicial”